MyEvonne/resume/site/content/home/about.md

 Proficiency in using of collaborative work tools such as GIT, to collaborate with teammates to efficiently complete the development work and self-test.
 Firm knowledge about App Store submitting and publishing procedure.

-In his spare time, Sheng also loves sports, and traveling.
+In his spare time, Sheng also loves sports, cooking, and traveling.
 His is always open to new things, and constantly learning from them.